clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

     clojure -T:build ci

-Once your Clojars account is all set up, and it has your public keys, upload your library to Clojars like so:
+Once your Clojars account is all set up, upload your library to Clojars like so:

     clojure -T:build deploy